 Through both good and bad economic times, the self-storage sector has proven to be a steady performer.
 That’s why so many investors want to get a piece of the action.
 To do so, you can either buy an existing self-storage facility or develop a new one.
-Successfully building and developing a self-storage facility involves several factors, including choosing the right site, design, the correct unit mix, and layout.
+Successfully building a commercial storage building involves several factors, including choosing the right site, design, the correct unit mix, and layout.
 This may sound simple, right?
 Not so fast.
 Read more about these fundamentals and get advice on how to achieve optimal results.

 If you go down the development path, one key question is: How much money will you need?
 There’s no simple answer to that question, as the cost can vary based on several factors, such as location and the number of self-storage units.